8 FUN Interest-Led Activities For Homeschool Language Arts

 Use any size blank paper and fold to create “pages” to the size of your choice…mini-books are fun!
 Have the child draw on one section of the page saving room for words to be written about the picture.
 Help them as needed.
 We started these when our kids were very young and wrote all the words for them.
 As their skills increased, our support lessened until they were proficient writers.
 That’s many years of a schooling journey and a large library of homemade books they could actually read.

-Homeschool Language Arts Activity No. 5: Audio books w/ active listening
+Homeschool Language Arts Activity No. 5: Audio books with an active listening activity

 We had countless sweet times spent together listening to audiobooks in the car.
 Our conversations made me feel like we were our own little book club.
 We also used audiobooks in the house for independent reading time.
 To keep focus and increase comprehension, they did an active listening activity like creating the scene with Legos, stuffies, Barbies, or drawing in a reading response journal.
 We found audiobooks for free online at Librovox and on CD at our local library.